 This is a literary journal founded in order to publish and in doing so to honor good narrative poetry.
 Naugatuck River Review is dedicated to publishing narrative poetry in the tradition of great narrative poets such as Gerald Stern, Philip Levine or James Wright.
 We are open to many styles of poetry, looking for narrative that sings, which means the poem has a strong emotional core and the narrative is compressed.
 We publish twice a year, Winter and Summer.

-Winners will be published in the Winter 2015 Issue 13 of Naugatuck River Review.
+Winners will be published in the Winter/Spring 2016 Issue 15 of Naugatuck River Review.

 All poems will be considered for publication.